Eastern Connecticut State University

 THE WARRIOR CUP

-The Warrior Cup is an annual competition among all 13 residence halls, giving each hall the opportunity to display their commitment to personal and academic success along with hall and school spirit.
+The Warrior Cup is an annual competition among all 13 residence halls, giving each hall the opportunity to display its commitment to personal and academic success along with hall and school spirit.
 Students and their residence halls earn points by participating in university events and organizing activities in effort of winning the coveted Warrior Cup.
-Burr Hall won the cup in 2018, adding to the list of residence halls that have won the cup since its inception in 2008.
-In that time, resident students have raised $38,000 for local charities as part of the cup’s activities.
+Constitution Hall won the cup in 2019, adding to the list of residence halls that have won the cup since its inception in 2008.
+In that time, resident students have raised more than $40,000 for local charities as part of the cup’s activities.

 ATHLETICS AND INTRAMURALS

-Eastern’s NCAA athletes are smart, earning Eastern the Little East Conference President’s Cup three times in the eight-year history of the award.
-The cup is given to the top-performing academic institution in the Little East Conference.
-In 2016, the average GPA for Eastern student-athletes was 3.18.
+Eastern’s NCAA athletes are smart, earning Eastern the Little East Conference President’s Cup three times in the eight-year history of the award, which is given to the top-performing academic institution in the Little East Conference.
+In 2016, the average GPA for Eastern student athletes was 3.18.
 The Warriors also won the cup in 2015 and 2010.
-The University has also won the LEC’s Commissioners Cup for the second year in a row for having the best overall performance among the conference’s 19 varsity sports.
+The University has also won the LEC’s Commissioners Cup for the third year in a row for having the best overall performance among the conference’s 19 varsity sports.

 Students can also participate in a number of competitive or casual intramural sports, such as basketball, volleyball, and soccer.